Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

 \subsection{Connecting observational constraints on r-process abundances with different astrophysical sites}

-In subsection~\ref{sec:supernova-vs-r}, we listed possible production sites for a strong r~process.
-They need to fulfill the observational constraints: (i) in order to lead to a large scatter of r/Fe at low metallicities these events must be rare in comparison to regular core-collapse supernovae (this does not exclude the latter from being the site for a weak r~process), and (ii) if they should be the dominant site responsible for the solar r-abundances, the combination of their ejecta mass and occurrence frequency must be able to match this requirement.
-Of the listed possible sites (\ref{item:magneto}) magneto-rotational supernovae, (\ref{item:collapsars}) collapsars, and (\ref{item:cbm}) compact binary mergers could possibly fulfill both criteria. (\ref{item:cbm}) stays for a rare, observed and confirmed event with the ejecta amounts consistent with reproducing solar abundances. (\ref{item:magneto}) and (\ref{item:collapsars}) are possible, still postulated, events.
-If the required high rotation rates and magnetic fields for magneto-rotational supernovae (leading to magnetars) can exist, they would eject similar amounts of r-process matter as binary mergers, and if they exist in reality they wil be rare. (\ref{item:collapsars}) collapsars, also known as hypernovae or observed as lGRBs, have been related to high $^{56}$Ni ejecta, but recently also postulated to eject as much as 1~M$_\odot$ of r-process matter~\citep{Siegel.Metzger:2017,Siegel.Barnes.Metzger:2018,Janiuk:2018}.
-In a such case, these events should be very rare, even a factor of 100 rarer than compact binary mergers.
+In subsection~\ref{sec:supernova-vs-r}, we listed possible production sites for a strong r-process.
+They need to fulfill the observational constraints: (i) in order to lead to a large scatter of [r/Fe] at low metallicities these events must be rare in comparison to regular core-collapse supernovae (this does not exclude the latter from being the site of a weak r-process), and (ii) if they should be the dominant site responsible for the solar r-abundances, the combination of their ejecta mass and occurrence frequency must be able to match this requirement.
+Three of the listed possible sites may fulfill both criteria: (\ref{item:magneto}) magneto-rotational jet supernovae, (\ref{item:collapsars}) collapsars, and (\ref{item:cbm}) compact binary mergers.
+Site (\ref{item:cbm}) is a rare, but observed event with ejecta amounts consistent with solar abundances.
+Sites (\ref{item:magneto}) and (\ref{item:collapsars}) are potential r-process scenarios but still lacking observational confirmation.
+If the required high rotation rates and extreme magnetic fields for magneto-rotational jet supernovae can exist, they would eject similar amounts of r-process matter as binary mergers.
+These requirements would also make them rare events. (\ref{item:collapsars}) Collapsars, also known as hypernovae or observed as lGRBs, have been related to high $^{56}$Ni ejecta, but recently also postulated to eject more than 0.1~M$_\odot$ of r-process matter~\citep{Siegel.Metzger:2017,Siegel.Barnes.Metzger:2019,Janiuk:2019}.
+In such a case, these events should be very rare, even a factor of 10 or more rarer than compact binary mergers.

-A further requirement, in addition to the two discussed above (rarity and reproducing the total amount of solar r-abundances) is that galactic evolution modeling should reproduce the observed time or metallicity evolution.
-A number of inhomogeneous chemical evolution studies, which can follow local variations of abundances due to the specific contributions by individual explosions, have implemented this \citep{Argast.Samland.ea:2004,vandervoort15,shen15,wehmeyer15,hirai15,mennekens16,hirai17,hayneskobayashi18}.
-There exists one difference between (\ref{item:magneto}, \ref{item:collapsars}) and (\ref{item:cbm}), in the first case the events result from the final phases of a single massive star, in the latter one or two prior supernovae (producing a neutron star and Fe-ejecta) are required, before---with a delay---(the delay or coalescence timescale) the merger can take place.